North Devon Militia: Napoleonic Wars

 However, the Peace of Amiens did not last long, and the order to call out the Devonshire Militia was sent to the Lord Lieutenant (Earl Fortescue) on 11 March 1803.
 The North Devon regiment was re-embodied on 31 March and sent to Plymouth on 25 May.
 Here the Devonshire regiments trained alongside the Regulars, with particular emphasis on the Light Companies, and six chosen men from each of the other companies trained as marksmen alongside the Light Companies.
 Rewards were posted on 1 August for the apprehension of seven men who had not rejoined the regiment and were listed as deserters.
 Soon afterwards the Supplementary Militia were also called out to reinforce the standing militia regiments.
 The regiment camped at Efford and then wintered round Plympton and Saltash, before moving to Pendennis Castle in 1804 and Exeter in 1805.
-The summer of 1805 was spent at Woodbury and Hemerdon camps before the regiment moved to Portsmouth where it was brigaded with the East Devon and North Hampshire Militia.
 In 1805 there was a drive to induce militiamen to volunteer for the Regular Army (or the Royal Marines, in the case of men from Devon and Cornwall).